dangarfield/beds-hackathon-2017/scenarios.md

 - Optimise your 'wait list' by maximising the use of available seats at all times.
 - Change your data structures & queuing mechanism to support your algorithm.
 - You have also been informed more coaches can be made available.
 The cruise team have given the logic for this as follows...
-  - If the 'wait list' requested seats total is greater than 50% of the number available on the coach (32 in this case, so more than 16) - make another coach available, increment the total number of seats as appropriate & and proceed as normal.
+  - If the 'wait list' requested seats total is greater than 50% of the total number available on a coach (32 in this case, so more than 16) - make another coach available, increment the total number of seats as appropriate & and proceed as normal.
   - In the case of booking cancellations - if the number of required seats goes below the need for the additional coach or coaches.
 Remove the appropriate number of coaches - except one.
 All excursions have a minimum of one coach.
-  - Once you have make available an additional coach - even if only one seat is used it is not removed unless the above rule is true.
-Once you have made a commitment to your customers - you must uphold it.
   - There is no limit to the number of coaches that can be added in this way.
 But, clearly there is a limit to the total number of customers on the cruise.
-As the cruise director John Luke-Pickard says - "If all customers on cruise want to go on a particular excursion - make it so!"
+As the cruise director Jean-Luc Pickard says - "If all customers on cruise want to go on a particular excursion - make it so!"

 [Top](#top)